KNX Binding

 # KNX Data Secure

 KNX Data Secure protects the content of messages on the KNX bus.
 In a KNX installation, both classic and secure group addresses can coexist.
-Data Secure does not necessarily require a KNX Secure Router or a Secure IP Interface, but a KNX installation with newer KNX devices which support Data Secure and with security features enabled in ETS tool.
+Data Secure does not necessarily require a KNX Secure Router or a Secure IP Interface, but a KNX installation with newer KNX devices that support Data Secure and with security features enabled in the ETS tool.

 NOTE: openHAB currently ignores messages with secure group addresses.